zornicaShopova/BookApiAndroidApp/README.md

 - HTTP connection use volley library

 //What the app does
--  take search input and display data with ArrrayAdapter
+-  we can search for books from google api library and save them in favorite list